Chart Color Schemes

 Ivanhoe East - Eaglemont hosts an older demographic, ranking in the top quartile nationwide

-The median age in Ivanhoe East - Eaglemont is 45 years, which is significantly higher than Greater Melbourne's average of 37 and Australia's national average of 38 years.
-Compared to Greater Melbourne, Ivanhoe East - Eaglemont has a higher proportion of residents aged 65-74 (12.2%), but fewer residents aged 25-34 (9.0%).
-According to the 2021 Census, the population aged 75 to 84 has grown from 6.3% to 8.7%, while the 55 to 64 age group has declined from 15.5% to 13.8%.
+The median age in Ivanhoe East - Eaglemont is 45 years, significantly higher than Greater Melbourne's average of 37 and Australia's national average of 38 years.
+Compared to Greater Melbourne, Ivanhoe East - Eaglemont has a higher proportion of residents aged 65-74 (12.2%) but fewer residents aged 25-34 (9.0%).
+According to the 2021 Census, the 75-84 age group increased from 6.3% to 8.7%, while the 55-64 age group decreased from 15.5% to 13.8%.
 By 2041, demographic projections indicate significant shifts in Ivanhoe East - Eaglemont's age structure.
-The 75 to 84 age group is expected to grow by 89%, adding 630 people and reaching a total of 1,340 from the previous figure of 709.
-Notably, the combined age groups of 65+ will account for 53% of the total population growth, reflecting the area's aging demographic profile.
-Conversely, the 0 to 4 age group is projected to show minimal growth of just 5%, adding only 14 people.
+The 75-84 age group is expected to grow by 89%, adding 630 people and reaching a total of 1,340 from the previous count of 709.
+Notably, the combined age groups of 65+ will account for 53% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the 0-4 age group is projected to show minimal growth of just 5%, adding only 14 people.